jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*FreeBSD*](images/Chapter-02/Linux-logos/FreeBSD/128px-Freebsd_logo.svg.png "FreeBSD")

 * Released in November 1994
-* Essentially the inheritor of the BSD code base
+* Essentially the inheritor of the BSD Unix code base
-* Largest BSD implementation used by WhatsApp and Netflix.
+* Largest BSD implementation used by WhatsApp and Netflix
-* No direct commercial backing, instead run by a non-profit foundation.
+* No direct commercial backing, instead run by a non-profit foundation
-* Legally prohibited from using the term *"Unix"* as outcome of AT&T lawsuit.
+* Legally prohibited from using the term *"Unix"* as the outcome of AT&T lawsuit
-* Board of directors are elected and drives development decisions and policies
+* Board of directors are elected and drives development, decisions, and policies
-* Used extensively by WhatsApp and Netflix to run their infrastructure.

-#### Project Trident and TrueOS

-* Desktop Based OS using the FreeBSD based [TrueOS](https://www.trueos.org/ "TrueOS Website")
-* Project started by Kris Moore who has been a FreeBSD developer
-* Comes with a new Lightweight desktop environment called [Lumina](http://lumina-desktop.org/)
-* Strives to make FreeBSD more user friendly (more Linux like)

 #### DragonFly BSD